Permitted Changes of Use Update 2019

 So join us to mark the launch of the THIRD EDITION of A Practical Guide to Permitted Changes of Use, the definitive text on the subject, and get up to speed with all the latest changes.

-The author, Martin Goodall of Keystone Law, will be joined by Ben Garbett, also of Keystone Law, and Alistair Mills of Landmark Chambers to brief you on all the latest developments including:
+The author, Martin Goodall of Keystone Law and Alistair Mills of Landmark Chambers and other members of the Keystone Law planning team will brief you on all the latest developments including:

 - Changes to the legislation since 2016 such as significant changes to Part 3 & 4 of the GPDO

 - Changes to guidance and developing practice covering, in particular, Part 3, Class Q permissible structural alterations on residential conversion of an agricultural building and continuing controversy as to scope of building operations permitted in the light of Hibbitt v SSCLG

 - Recent key case law on permitted changes of use

 To round off the event, the panel will take part in a question and answers session, chaired by Brian Waters, giving you the chance to ask the experts your own questions.

 When?
 14.00 – 17.00, Thursday 21st November 2019 (both morning and afternoon sessions now sold out)